MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_secure_user_access.md

 6. On the **New Conditional Access policy** window, enter **MFA for all Microsoft 365 users** in the **Name** field.

 7. You will begin by defining the MFA requirement for users.
-Unders the **Users** group, select **0 users and groups selected**.
+Under the **Users** group, select **0 users and groups selected**.
 Doing so displays two tabs - **Include** and **Exclude**.

 8. Under the **Include** tab, select **All users**.
 Note the warning message that appears.
 You will address this in the next two steps.

-9. Select the **Exlude** tab.
+9. Select the **Exclude** tab.
 To avoid system lockout, as the prior warning message indicated, you want to exclude your Global administrators - in this case, Holly.
 Holly also wants to exclude the other Microsoft 365 pilot project group members for the sake of expediency when testing.
 Once Microsoft 365 goes live, Holly will remove the pilot project group from the Exclude list in this Conditional Access policy and simply exclude herself and several other Global admins.
 But for now, Holly wants to exclude the entire group. <br/>

 	To do so, select **Users and groups**.